-13% of Kent MSOAs are within England's highest 20% with regards to the proportion of households in poverty.
+Thirteen per cent of Kent MSOAs are within England's highest 20% with regards to the proportion of households in poverty.
 In contrast, 18% of Kent MSOAs are within England's lowest 20% illustrating the extremes within the county.
 The lowest proportion of households in a single MSOA that are in poverty was 8.6% (in Sevenoaks).
 The highest proportion was 37.0% (in Thanet).

 There is also a great degree of variation in poverty within each Kent district.
 Seven of the 12 Kent districts have MSOAs which are in both the national highest and lowest 20% of households in poverty, illustrating that areas with relatively high poverty levels are located close to areas with relatively low levels.
 This is particularly apparent in Shepway, where 23% of the district's MSOAs are within England's highest 20% in poverty, and yet 15% are within England's lowest 20% in poverty.
 The highest levels of deprivation are seen by communities living within the district of Thanet, Swale, Medway and Dartford and Gravesham (figure 5).
-There are areas of high deprivation within Swale CCG, particularly on the Isle of Sheppey. (figure 6).
+Figure 6 illustrates the local deprivation status in NHS Dartford, Gravesham and Swanley CCG.
+The most deprived areas are along the coastal band to the north of the area.

 Major risk factors for mental health problems are poverty, poor education, unemployment, social isolation and major life events.
 Socially excluded and deprived people are at a higher risk of developing mental health problems.
-A review of large scale studies of mental health problems undertaken by Social Exclusion Unit of the Cabinet Office in 200420, reported that such problems are more common among people who are unemployed, have fewer educational qualifications, have been looked after or accommodated, are on a low income or have a low standard of living.
+A review of large scale studies of mental health problems undertaken by Social Exclusion Unit of the Cabinet Office in 2004, reported that such problems are more common among people who are unemployed, have fewer educational qualifications, have been looked after or accommodated, are on a low income or have a low standard of living.

-The main reasons for the link between deprivation and mental health risk are21:
+The main reasons for the link between deprivation and mental health risk are: